oxivanisher/PyPrintPreview/README.md

 A Python GUI application for previewing and printing photos on 4x6" glossy paper with proper formatting and orientation handling.

+## Attention - Vibe Coded

+Please be aware, that this application is (almost) completely vibe-coded.
+It works in my use case and the code seemed sensible to me but ... you have been warned.

 ## Features

 - **GUI Preview**: See exactly how your photo will print before printing